-VOLUNTEERS (Title 22 101216)
+Volunteers (Title 22 101216)

-Title 22 requires that all students and volunteers, including parents who work in the classroom, be in good physical health and shall be verified (INCLUDES RIO HONDO PARENTS/ GUARDIANS, and STUDENTS):
+Title 22 requires that all students and volunteers, including parents who work in the classroom, be in good physical health and shall be verified for the following: (THIS INCLUDES RÍO HONDO PARENTS/ GUARDIANS, and STUDENTS):

-- All volunteers must complete and submit the Volunteer Request Form - A statement signed by each volunteer affirming that they are in good health. - Results of a test for tuberculosis performed not more than one year before volunteering in the classroom. - Criminal Record Clearance is required if a volunteer will spend more than 16 hours per week at the facility. - HR will ask a volunteer to complete a Live Scan.
+- All volunteers must complete and submit the Volunteer Request Form - A statement signed by each volunteer affirming that they are in good health. - Results of a test for tuberculosis were performed not more than one year before volunteering in the classroom. - Criminal Record Clearance is required if a volunteer spends more than 16 hours per week at the facility. - HR will ask a volunteer to complete a Live Scan.
 Fingerprinting is a mandatory requirement. - Human Resources (HR) must first approve the volunteer request.
 The volunteer's name will be forwarded to the Board of Trustees for approval after HR approval.